 Fresno Grizzlies Game Notes at Rancho Cucamonga

 The Grizzlies and Quakes continue their six-game series tonight.
 First pitch is scheduled for 6:30 pm PT from LoanMart Field.
-Grizzlies LHP Michael Prosecky and Quakes RHP Peter Heubeck are the probable starters.
+Grizzlies RHP Jordy Vargas and Quakes RHP Jerming Rosario are the probable starters.
 I have attached the roster/game notes.
 The link below has everything needed for tonight.

 To listen to tonight's game: https://www.milb.com/fresno/fans/audio-listen-live